 2. White hat hackers – are like internet double agents who break into security systems to help companies fortify their firewalls and better protect your information.
 Computer experts rely on white hat hackers to strengthen security systems and internet privacy.

 What do hackers do?

-Hackers look for what is called “zero-day” security vulnerability: this is a flaw in an online program’s security and a means of accessing a database of information.
-They make money by selling this information to organized crime groups.
-It can be a very lucrative business because of the skill required to break into these databases.
+- Search for “zero-day” security vulnerability – these are security flaws in online programs and a means of accessing a database of information.
+Hackers make money by selling this information to organized crime groups.

 - Gain access to computers and logging personal information – this is done primarily through phishing scams and social engineering.
 Ultimately the computer becomes infected with keyloggers and backdoors that track passwords and credit card information.